-What is Dual Credit?: - These specific classes are offered in cooperation with Parkland College, but taught at Central High School - Students can enroll in a number of courses and earn college credit in addition to Unit 4 credit (Central High School credit) - Students DO NOT need to pay tuition and books/materials are provided - Students MUST meet Parkland's age, GPA (Grade Point Average), testing and application requirements to earn Parkland credit.
+What is Dual Credit?: - These specific classes are offered in cooperation with Parkland College, but taught at either Champaign Central High School or Champaign Centennial High School - Students can enroll in a number of courses and earn college credit (Parkland College credit only) in addition to Unit 4 credit (Champaign Central High School credit) - Students DO NOT need to pay tuition and books/materials are provided - Students MUST meet Parkland's age, GPA (Grade Point Average), testing and application requirements to earn Parkland credit.

-Dual Credit/Dual Enrollment affects your future: - You save time by taking classes while at Central that can be applied toward your college degree - You gain experience as a college student, so you learn early what to expect from postsecondary classes - All Dual Credit course grades you earn become part of your permanent college transcript - The Dual Credit hours you acquire now may affect your financial aid eligibility later in your college career - The college or university you plan to attend after Central may or may not accept Dual Credit course credits you have earned.
-Check with you high school counselor or contact your chosen college for more specific information.
+Dual Credit/Dual Enrollment affects your future: - You save time by taking classes while at Central that can be applied toward your college degree. - You gain experience as a college student, so you learn early what to expect from post secondary classes. - All Dual Credit course grades you earn become part of your permanent college transcript. - The Dual Credit hours you acquire now may affect your financial aid eligibility later in your college career. - The college or university you plan to attend after Central may or may not accept Dual Credit course credits you have earned.
+Contact your chosen college for more specific information.

 Additional Information: - Students may not substitute off-campus college/university courses for Unit 4 courses specifically required for graduation.
 These courses must be taken at the high school. - Students who have taken college/university courses should include their college transcript when applying for scholarships and other opportunities for distinction as the courses will not appear on the Unit 4 transcripts.